- ACRONYMS AND DEFINITIONS

 - Overview

-- Two small studies that evaluated the effects of phentermine and diethylpropion on weight loss are detailed below
+- Two small studies evaluating the effects of phentermine and diethylpropion in overweight adults are reviewed below

 - The trial enrolled 74 obese patients with an average BMI of 33